-Mexico is one of my favorite destinations; between trips, I pacify my wanderlust with Mexican travel writing.
-As an expat lit junkie, I especially enjoy the unique perspective provided by Mexico’s long-time foreign residents.
-Here’s a list of my favorite Mexpat lit: fiction and nonfiction books about Mexico written by expat authors.
+Mexico is one of my favorite destinations.
+Between visits, I pacify my wanderlust with books set in Mexico.
+I especially enjoy the unique perspective provided by Mexico’s longtime foreign residents.
+Here are some of the best books about Mexico by expatriate writers.

 Edited by Camille Cusumano (2006)